AlexandruDodita/ZombieTD/documentation_guide.md

 Contains the `Spawner` class, responsible for managing enemy wave progression and spawning individual enemies.

 ### Class `Spawner` - General Scope
 Handles the timing between waves, the timing between individual enemy spawns within a wave, determining which enemies to spawn based on the wave number, creating enemy instances, and managing the wave timer UI (display and skip button).
+Implements a progressive difficulty curve with appropriate pacing.

 *   **`Spawner.constructor(tileMap, game)` - Scope:**
     *   Stores references to the `tileMap` and the main `game` object.